|This site's simple goal is to provide

 Flamenco featuring Chris and Kate

-The Mystery Of The Hipwreck: As early as summer 2000, an instrumental version of Gordon Lightfoot's "The Wreck Of The Edmund Fitzgerald" began appearing on file sharing sites such as Napster, Kazaa and their descendants.
+The Mystery Of The Hipwreck: As early as summer 2000, a studio-recorded instrumental version of Gordon Lightfoot's "The Wreck Of The Edmund Fitzgerald" began appearing on file sharing sites such as Napster, Kazaa and their descendants.
 The cover was credited to The Tragically Hip.
-A version of "The Wreck" does not appear on any album demo's, it was never performed live in its entirety by the band, and nobody seemed to know why it was labeled a Hip song.
+A version of "The Wreck" does not appear on any album demos, it was never performed live in its entirety by the band, and nobody seemed to know why it was labeled a Hip song.
 I e-mailed the band in June of 2005, and they confirmed that The Tragically Hip have never recorded a version of the legendary Lightfoot number.
 Though I did receive another e-mail message from the band which read, "if it sounds like us, then it's us."

 Clientele: Lyrics which usually appeared during New Orleans Is Sinking on the "Evening With" tour.
 "They have wonderful clientele/Giant high ceilings/just like a big old hotel."